pedromussi1/PuzzleSolver/README.md

 Checks if three sets have been completed (setsCompleted >= 3): If so, it activates a level completion object (LevelComp) and invokes the LoadNextLevel() function after a delay.
 The LoadNextLevel() function loads the next level in the game.

+<h4>ShowColor</h4>

+This method is responsible for displaying a color on the object.

+It takes a Material parameter colorMaterial, representing the material to be shown.

+Inside the method, it sets the object's renderer material to colorMaterial, effectively changing the appearance of the object to the specified color.

 <kbd><img src="https://i.imgur.com/WoQWuzB.png" alt="Level 8"></kbd>